Lamellibrachia barhami

+Lamellibrachia barhami (A1564, incomplete specimens).
+Scale bar: 1 cm.

 Lamellibrachia barhami is a large pogonophore.

 Description

 Its tentacular crown is formed of several, fused, horseshoe-shaped tentacle lamellae.
 The second segment has two body folds, near which open the genital ducts.
 The trunk, which comprises 89% of its total body length, is undifferentiated.
 The true metasoma is without setae.
 The heart is a simple muscular elaboration of the anterior end of the ventral blood vessel.
 The brain is large, and from it arises a pair of intraepidermal nerve cords, which extend the full length of the vestimental region; thereafter, they join and form the a nerve cord of the trunk.
 Associated with the brain and the nerve cords are the dorsal tubes.